ceph/ceph/doc/install/upgrading-ceph.rst

 As a general rule, we recommend upgrading all the daemons of a specific type (e.g., all ``ceph-osd`` daemons, all ``ceph-mon`` daemons, etc.) to ensure that they are all on the same release.
-We also recommend that you upgrade all the daemons in your cluster before you try to exorcise new functionality in a release.
+We also recommend that you upgrade all the daemons in your cluster before you try to exercise new functionality in a release.